nathanpeck/ecs-patterns-vitepress/pattern/jupyter-notebook-inference-container-cloudformation/index.md

 Neuron not-paraphrase logits:  [[ 0.537705  -2.2180324]]
 ```

-Whether you do model inference on the CPU or the AWS Neuron device it should produce very similar results, however model inference with Neuron will be faster because of the underlying hardware acceleration.
+Whether you do model inference on the CPU or the AWS Neuron device it should produce very similar results, however model inference with Neuron was offloaded onto the underlying Inferentia accelerator, leaving the rest of the EC2 instances resources free for other tasks.

 Run the model in a loop as a benchmark to test out performance on the underlying hardware: